emmanueljs1/nbe/NbE.lagda.md

           Γ″≤Γ = ≤-trans Γ″≤Γ′ Γ′≤Γ
 ```

-To prove the second implication, we proceed similarly
+To prove the second lemma, we proceed similarly
 and first prove it for type nat.
 If the term is logically
-related to zero, the implication holds immediately from
+related to zero, the lemma holds immediately from
 our given proof

 ```agda